r6db/app/README.md

 -   [ ] searching for other players and seeing total stats
 -   [ ] 'following' people to update those profiles regularly
 -   [ ] 'recently played with' list
--   [ ] api to allow integration with other tools

 ### goals: